-Yahoo discloses new data breach affecting one billion accounts
+Yahoo says 1 billion accounts exposed in newly discovered security breach

 Payment card data and bank account information were not stored in the system believed to be affected, the company said.

-Yahoo, whose shares were down 2.5 percent in extended trading, said it is notifying potentially affected users and has taken steps to secure their accounts.
+Yahoo, whose shares were down 2.4 percent to $39.91 in extended trading, said it is notifying potentially affected users and has taken steps to secure their accounts.

-Verizon said, "we will review the impact of this new development before reaching any final conclusions."
-Verizon shares were up 0.17 percent after hours.